-- (1) "Maiden" is a horse, which shows in the daily racing form or the American quarter horse chart book as never having won a race at a recognized meeting.
-A maiden, which has been disqualified after finishing first in a race, is still a maiden. - (2) "Maiden race" is a race restricted to maidens.

-- (3) "Match race" is a race between two horses under conditions agreed to by their owners. - (4) "Meeting" is an entire period of consecutive days an association which is issued a racetrack license, is authorized by the commission to conduct live racing.
-For purposes of this rule, the commission shall determine the beginning and end dates of the race meet as well as the dates in which live racing will be conducted within the determined consecutive days. - (5) "Minus pool" occurs when the payout is in excess of the net pool. - (6) "Month" is a calendar month. - (7) "Mutuel field" refers to two or more contestants in a contest that are treated as a single betting interest for pari-mutuel wagering purposes because the number of betting interests exceeds the number that can be handled individually by the pari-mutuel system.
+- (1) "Maiden" is a horse, which shows in the Equibase and RTO Incompass system as never having won a race at a recognized meeting.
+A maiden, which has been disqualified after finishing first in a race, is still a maiden. - (2) "Maiden race" is a race restricted to maidens. - (3) "Match race" is a race between two horses under conditions agreed to by their owners. - (4) "Minus pool" occurs when the payout is in excess of the net pool. - (5) "Month" is a calendar month. - (6) "Mutuel field" refers to two or more contestants in a contest that are treated as a single betting interest for pari-mutuel wagering purposes because the number of betting interests exceeds the number that can be handled individually by the pari-mutuel system.